A convergent interacting particle method and computation of KPP front speeds in chaotic flows: Numerical results

 For the 3D time-dependent Kolmogorov flow, we choose iteration time $n=256$, time step $\Delta t=2^{-9}$ and particle number $N=400,000$.
 Figure \ref{cstaroversigma-3DTDKflow} shows the result of $\widetilde c^*(\sigma)$ for small $\sigma$'s and different $\theta$'s.
 Again, we find the KPP front speed $\widetilde c^*(\sigma)$ is not very sensitive to the paramater $\theta$.
 When $\theta=1$, we obtain that $\widetilde c^*(\sigma) = O(\sigma ^{0.39})$.

 In Figure \ref{fig:3dkfitting}, we plot out procedure searching for the $\lambda$ when the minimal in Eq.\eqref{cstar} was reached.
 We use $a\lambda + b\lambda^{-1} + c$ to fit a curve, then find the minimum of the curve.
-When $\sigma$ is large, the relative flutuation is small and the minimun is easily to be find.
-When $\sigma$ is small, the relative flutuation becomes strong enough, so we decide to fit the curve, then find the minimun point.
+When $\sigma$ is large, the relative fluctuation is small and the minimum is easily to be found.
+When $\sigma$ is small, the relative fluctuation becomes strong enough, so we decide to fit the curve, then find the minimum point.

 For the 3D time-dependent ABC flow, we choose the iteration time $n=2048$ (since the ABC flow is more chaotic), time step $\Delta t=2^{-9}$, and particle number $N=400,000$.
 Figure \ref{fig:cstaroversigma3DTDABCflow} shows the KPP front speeds $\widetilde c^*(\sigma)$ for different $\Omega$'s, where $\Omega$ ranges from $2^{-7}$ to $2^0$.
 Figure \ref{fig:ABCLyapunovExponent} shows the slope of each approximation line for each $\Omega$ in Figure \ref{fig:cstaroversigma3DTDABCflow}.
 If we assume $\widetilde c^*(\sigma)=O(\sigma ^{\alpha})$ is true, the slope values in Figure \ref{fig:ABCLyapunovExponent} give the power value $\alpha$'s for different $\Omega$'s.
 We find that when $\Omega$ is near $0.1$, the power value $\alpha$ is large.
 When $\Omega$ is away from $0.1$, say $\Omega<2^{-4}$ or $\Omega>2^{-2}$, the power value $\alpha$ is small.
 A similar sensitive dependence on the frequency of time-dependent ABC flows was reported in \cite{brummell2001linear}, where the Lyapunov exponent of the deterministic time-dependent ABC flow problem (i.e., $\Omega=0$) was studied as the indicator of the extent of chaos; see Figure 2 and Figure 3 of \cite{brummell2001linear}.